Biophysics - Master of Science (M.Sc.)

 You will obtain a confirmation e-mail once we received all necessary documents.

 - It is sufficient to send untestified copies of all documents.
-Do not send any originals.

 - Application is not valid if documents are sent without prior online registration.